19vishesh/web-chart/README.md

 ## Challenges Faced

-- One of the biggest challenge i have faced with the dataSet, Since team has not provided any dataset to it was bit difficult to wearch for he proper dataSet that available globally and should mimic the design requirements of the Figma template.
+- One of the biggest challenge i have faced with the dataSet, Since team has not provided any dataset to it was bit difficult to search for the proper dataSet that available globally and should mimic the design requirements of the Figma template.
-- Some part of the design was little bit challenging for me code in alloted time (`but this is why it is hackathon`) So, after some research to tackel that I used ant-design library for plots and for `map` i have used react-simple-map library.
+- Some part of the design was little bit challenging for me to code in alloted time (`but this is why it is hackathon`) So, after some research to tackel that I used ant-design library for plots and for `map` I have used react-simple-map library.

 ## Approach